Don’t Pay for Bottled Water

 - Seattle: Seattle-Tacoma International

-If you know one we missed, tell us on Facebook and we’ll add it to the list.
 Tip: If your airport has no refill stations, bring an empty bottle anyway and look for a drinking fountain.
-Filling it might be a little awkward but free is free.
+Filling it might be a little awkward but hey, free is free.